 No dosage adjustment is necessary in patients with renal impairment [see Clinical Pharmacology (12.3)].

-In clinical studies, single doses of Finasteride up to 400 mg and multiple doses of Finasteride up to 80 mg/day for three months did not result in adverse reactions.
+Patients have received single doses of Finasteride up to 400 mg and multiple doses of Finasteride up to 80 mg/day for three months without adverse effects.
 Until further experience is obtained, no specific treatment for an overdose with Finasteride can be recommended.

 Significant lethality was observed in male and female mice at single oral doses of 1500 mg/m2 (500 mg/kg) and in female and male rats at single oral doses of 2360 mg/m2 (400 mg/kg) and 5900 mg/m2 (1000 mg/kg), respectively.

-Finasteride tablets contain Finasteride, USP as the active ingredient.
-Finasteride, USP a synthetic 4-azasteroid compound, is a specific inhibitor of steroid Type II 5α-reductase, an intracellular enzyme that converts the androgen testosterone into 5α-dihydrotestosterone (DHT).
+Finasteride, USP, a synthetic 4-azasteroid compound, is a specific inhibitor of steroid Type II 5α-reductase, an intracellular enzyme that converts the androgen testosterone into 5α-dihydrotestosterone (DHT).

-Finasteride, USP is a white crystalline powder with a melting point near 250°C. It is freely soluble in chloroform and in lower alcohol solvents but is practically insoluble in water.
+Finasteride, USP is a white to off-white crystalline powder with a melting point near 250°C. It is freely soluble in chloroform and in lower alcohol solvents, but is practically insoluble in water.

-Finasteride tablets are film-coated tablets for oral administration.
-Each tablet contains 1 mg of Finasteride and the following inactive ingredients: hypromellose, iron oxide red, iron oxide yellow, lactose monohydrate, lauroyl macrogolglycerides, magnesium stearate, microcrystalline cellulose, polyethylene glycol 6000, pregelatinized starch (maize), sodium starch glycolate (type a), and titanium dioxide.
+Finasteride Tablets USP for oral administration are film-coated tablets that contain 5 mg of Finasteride, USP and the following inactive ingredients: FD&C Blue No. 2 aluminum lake, hypromellose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, pregelatinized corn starch, sodium lauryl sulphate, sodium starch glycolate, and titanium dioxide.

-In a study in 15 healthy young male subjects, the mean bioavailability of Finasteride 1-mg tablets was 65% (range 26 to 170%), based on the ratio of area under the curve (AUC) relative to an intravenous (IV) reference dose.
-At steady state following dosing with 1 mg/day (n=12), maximum Finasteride plasma concentration averaged 9.2 ng/mL (range, 4.9 to 13.7 ng/mL) and was reached 1 to 2 hours postdose; AUC(0-24 hr) was 53 ng•hr/mL (range, 20 to 154 ng•hr/mL).
+In a study of 15 healthy young subjects, the mean bioavailability of Finasteride 5 mg tablets was 63% (range 34 to 108%), based on the ratio of area under the curve (AUC) relative to an intravenous (IV) reference dose.
+Maximum Finasteride plasma concentration averaged 37 ng/mL (range, 27 to 49 ng/mL) and was reached 1 to 2 hours postdose.
 Bioavailability of Finasteride was not affected by food.

 Finasteride is extensively metabolized in the liver, primarily via the cytochrome P450 3A4 enzyme subfamily.
 Two metabolites, the t-butyl side chain monohydroxylated and monocarboxylic acid metabolites, have been identified that possess no more than 20% of the 5α-reductase inhibitory activity of Finasteride.